daliworks/sensorjs-seah/README.md

-# sensorjs-neopis
+# sensorjs-seah
-The Sensor.js module for NEOPIS
+The Sensor.js module for SeAH